French Village Ba Na Hills – Essential Travel Tips & Guide

 Ba Na Cable Car Station

-While exploring the French Village, don’t miss the cable car station located at the summit of Ba Na Mountain.
-It holds two world records: the longest single-rope cable car line in the world (5,770 meters) and the largest elevation difference between the top and bottom stations (1,290 meters).
-Riding this cable car offers panoramic views of the resort and a chance to enjoy the unique climate, making for an unforgettable experience.
-Additional cable car rides will allow you to explore more attractions, including the Ba Na Flower Garden, Golden Bridge, Linh Ung Pagoda, Bell Tower, Debay Wine Cellar, and the mountain railway.
+While exploring the French Village, don’t miss the cable car station at the summit of Ba Na Mountain.
+It holds two world records: the longest single-rope cable car line (5,770 meters) and the largest elevation difference between stations (1,290 meters).
+The ride offers panoramic views and a chance to enjoy the mountain’s cool climate.
+It’s truly an unforgettable experience.
+Other cable car routes take you to more attractions, such as the Ba Na Flower Garden, Golden Bridge, Linh Ung Pagoda, Bell Tower, Debay Wine Cellar, and the mountain railway.

 Tips for a Complete Experience at the French Village, Ba Na Hills